Developer OneNote

 Span Remote Desktop Across Multiple Monitors

-This works on VISTA/WIN7.
-If you have a Win2K3 machine you need have Terminal Services Client 6.0 installed.
+To span remote desktop across multiple monitors, launch an RDP connection using mstsc /span from the command prompt on your machine.
+This works on Vista/Windows 7.
+If you have a Win2K3 machine then you need have Terminal Services Client 6.0 installed.
 You can download it here.

 Forget WordPress Admin Password